WPChill/decode-lite/README.md

 # Decode 2.9
 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

+Changelogs for each version can be found [on GitHub](https://github.com/ScottSmith95/Decode/releases).

 I built Decode, the theme I use on [Beyond The Code](http://beyondtheco.de), on the great theme foundation, [Underscores](http://underscores.me).
 It is beautifully crafted for mobile first, and uses media queries to bring in CSS for larger screens.

 If you want to change any of the colors in your theme, enable the sidebar, social links, and more, access the Customize menu in Appearance > Customize.
 From here you can access all the settings available for this theme.